Ro-Galvan/rocio-react-portfolio/README.md

 # rocio-react-portfolio

 # Description
-I built my portfolio using React
+I built my portfolio using React and used Bootstrap to help style it.

 [link to GitHub repository](https://github.com/Ro-Galvan/react-portfolio)